Economic Growth, Cycles and Policy

 More in detail:

 • Economic growth is the increase in value of all goods and services produced by an economy.
-It is conventionally measured as the percent rate of increase in real gross domestic product.
+It is conventionally measured as the percent rate of increase in real gross domestic product. -- GDP is defined as the total market value of all final goods and services produced in a country in a given time period.
+It's defined by the National Income Identity:

 The Solow Model - General Assumptions